 Related to power- it is hard to overstate the influence that the group of artists known as Abstract Expressionists had on me during my formative years as a painter.
 They were not without shortcomings as individuals though, specifically their exclusion of some great women painters who were eventually recognized as part of the canon, with no thanks to most of their male counterparts.
 While my motivations and inclinations about painting are much different than they were when I made my first abstract painting in 1992, the full historical context of the Abstract Expressionists’ work should never be ignored.

 This period of American painting was/is also a pivotal contribution to the idea of a master narrative in Western painting.
 The irony that the project of Modernism, and the very idea of a master narrative in fact, found it’s illogical conclusion as a result of this project is not lost on me*.
 I feel fairly confident in writing/saying that it’s clear, with the distance of almost a century since the notion of the avant garde was introduced to discourse about the arts, that it is bologna.
 Don’t believe me- then ask yourself why jazz still happens as an art form.
-Though I am not a jazz consumer, at least in any dedicated (again, “serious”) kind of way, jazz shares with abstraction a modality where form and content are the same.
+Though I am not a jazz consumer, at least in any dedicated or serious kind of way, jazz shares with abstraction a modality where form and content are the same.
 Music was transformed by all of the same notions as visual art in the last century (Elsworth Kelly is to painting as John Cage is to music, etc.).
 And yet- does anyone ever say “jazz is done?”
 Maybe- I’ll offer that anyone who does is boring and unserious though.
 People keep playing, and I plan to continue “just” painting.

-*I, personally, think the installation work of Robert Irwin, not the painting and sculpture of Minimalists, is as close to an example of a “logical” evolution of formalist abstraction into “pure” visual experience for the viewer.
+I’ve always felt a bit pretentious placing myself in the historical context of Art with a capital “A”, and/or abstraction as a project.
+Like all serious post-modern artists, I take inspiration from where I see fit, whether that’s video games or a certain school of painting.
+Being serious doesn’t mean focusing on trying to carve out space in the canon for yourself.
+History decides what is art, not artists- our only job is to create.
+Also- *I, personally, think the installation work of Robert Irwin, not the painting and sculpture of Minimalists, is as close to an example of a “logical” evolution of formalist abstraction into “pure” visual experience for the viewer.
 Irwin made some good paintings, too, and I am so glad I got to see his retrospective at Hirshhorn.